 - The UK COVID-19 Public Inquiry.
 As Core Participants for Modules 1 and 2B Public Health Wales was responding to Rule 9 disclosure requests and submitting evidence as required; TC extended her thanks to the team supporting the submission of evidence process. - The Report of the Independent Review of Health Protection in Wales, published in February 2023.
 This was an independent review of the Welsh Health Protection System, commissioned by Welsh Government to assess its strengths against an established high performance system benchmark.
 AJ added detail, noting that the report included 15 recommendations and that the Board would discuss these at a forthcoming development session.
-An initial priority is to clarify the respective roles and responsibilities across the system and this would be undertaking as part of the forthcoming review of the Communicable Disease Outbreak Plan for Wales. - The Health and Social Care Senedd Committee follow up Inquiry into Endoscopy Services: this reviewed the further action required to implement the national endoscopy action plan, reduce waiting times and ultimately improve patient outcomes and survival rates in Wales.
+An initial priority concerned the clarification of the respective roles and responsibilities across the system, for inclusion in the forthcoming review of the Communicable Disease Outbreak Plan for Wales. - The Health and Social Care Senedd Committee follow up Inquiry into Endoscopy Services: this reviewed the further action required to implement the national endoscopy action plan, reduce waiting times and ultimately improve patient outcomes and survival rates in Wales.
 Public Health Wales had provided both written and verbal evidence to the Committee through Sharon Hillier, Director of Screening Services, and Steve Court, Head of Programme for Bowel Screening Wales and TC conveyed the Board's thanks to both.